kartikayuni/errorist-bootstrap/kontent/manual/readme/index.md

 This will additionally create a skeleton for clickable tabs representing various stages of solving a grammar exercise.
 If you manage your homework using Git/GitHub, you can pipe the different commits a particular exercise file, and a `wdiff` between your solution and the correct one.
-And tell the world about your accomplishment in three languages you already speak.
+And then tell the world about your accomplishment in three languages you already speak!

 ## Managing Author(s)